GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/gravityInducedStressInitialization/Example.rst

   - The initial value (hydrostatic equilibrium),
   - The boundary conditions (the displacement control of the outer boundaries have to be set).

-In this problem, all outer boundaries of the domain are subjected to roller constraints except the top of the model which is left as a free surface.
+In this problem, all outer boundaries of the domain are subject to roller constraints except the top of the model, left as a free surface.

 These boundary conditions are set up through the ``FieldSpecifications`` section.